When you own a horse or ride horses regularly, grooming will become a staple in your routine. You’re doing it all the time!

 - To make sure you have someone experienced help you if it’s your first time or if you are unsure

 - And to make sure you are as relaxed as possible

-You want to start by standing next to your horse on the left facing opposite your horse so that your left shoulder/side is in contact with your horse’s left one.
+So how do you get your horse to lift their hoof so you can clean it?
+First, you want to start by standing next to your horse on the left facing opposite your horse so that your left shoulder/side is in contact with your horse’s left one.

 Have your hoof pick in your right hand.

-Then you want to slowly slide down your left hand along your horses front left leg, turning your hand so that eventually you will be cupping your horse’s hoof in it.
+Then you want to slowly slide down your left hand along your horse’s front left leg, turning your hand so that eventually you will be cupping your horse’s hoof in it.
 At the same time as your doing that, you want to lean into your horse gently so that you are putting pressure on the left shoulder.